ghoomfrog/kid/README.md

 !plusOne 99
 ```

-`!` has a lower precedence than spaces, so we can do this:
+`!` has a lower precedence than space constructors, so we can do this:

 ```kid
 !duplicate ditto 20